-FIU Music Festival: Amernet String Quartet & Joseph Kalichstein
+FIU Music Festival: FIU Meets Juilliard with Amernet String Quartet & Joseph Kalichstein

 November 1 @ 7:30 pm - 9:00 pm| $5 – $15

-FIU’s Artists-in-Residence, the Amernet String Quartet, will be joined by distinguished pianist Joseph Kalichstein, founding member of the famed Kalichstein-Laredo-Robinson Trio, in a program exploring string sextet literature.
-After an electrifying performance at The Society of the Four Arts in Palm Beach during the 2015-16 Season, they will perform together again in South Florida for one night only!
+FIU’s Artists-in-Residence, the Amernet String Quartet, will be joined by distinguished pianist Joseph Kalichstein, founding member of the famed Kalichstein-Laredo-Robinson Trio, in an all-Schumann program.

 About the Amernet String Quartet